orbitalronin94/Papers/README.md

 Para el artículo de epistemología: *European Journal for Philosophy of Science*, *Philosophy of Science*, *Synthese*, o *Perspectives on Science* (como Perspective).

+Para el tratado: sin revista objetivo definida.
+Es un documento de síntesis.
+Podría publicarse como *Perspective* en una revista de metodología científica o como preprint independiente.

 *For the Hill paper: CPT, JPKPD, or PLOS ONE.
 For the PBPK paper: CPT, JPKPD, or Bulletin of Mathematical Biology.
-For the epistemology paper: EJPS, Philosophy of Science, Synthese, or Perspectives on Science (as Perspective).*
+For the epistemology paper: EJPS, Philosophy of Science, Synthese, or Perspectives on Science (as Perspective).
+For the treatise: no target journal defined.
+It is a synthesis document.
+It could be published as a Perspective in a methodology journal or as an independent preprint.*

 ### ¿Hay artículos similares en la literatura? / Are there similar papers in the literature?

 Sí / Yes:

 - Weiss (1997): *The Hill equation revisited: uses and misuses*.
-Advertencia sobre el coeficiente de Hill.
 - Bonate (2011): *Pharmacokinetic-Pharmacodynamic Modeling and Simulation*.
-Advertencia sobre no-identificabilidad en PBPK.
 - Brown et al. (2022): Practical non-identifiability in PBPK models. *CPT: Pharmacometrics & Systems Pharmacology*.
 - Kechagia et al. (2025): Model identifiability in PBPK models. *PAGE 2025*.
 - Lavezzi et al. (2025): Structural and practical identifiability in mPBPK-TMDD models. *PAGE 2025*.
 - Gelman (2013): Bayesian inference and regularization. *The American Statistician*.
 - Parker (2020): Model evaluation, adequacy-for-purpose. *Philosophy of Science*.
+- Lakatos (1970): *Falsification and the methodology of scientific research programmes*.

 Los primeros cinco establecen el problema cualitativamente.
-Los dos papers técnicos de este repositorio lo formalizan cuantitativamente y proporcionan un protocolo operativo.
-El tercero extrae la tesis epistemológica y responde a veinte objeciones previsibles.
+Los dos papers técnicos de este repositorio lo formalizan cuantitativamente.
+El tercero extrae la tesis epistemológica.
+El cuarto formaliza el método y lo sitúa en el contexto de la maduración de un programa de investigación autodidacta.

 *The first five establish the problem qualitatively.
-The two technical papers in this repository formalize it quantitatively and provide an operative protocol.
-The third extracts the epistemological thesis and responds to twenty foreseeable objections.*
+The two technical papers formalize it quantitatively.
+The third extracts the epistemological thesis.
+The fourth formalizes the method and situates it in the context of the maturation of a self-taught research program.*

 ---

-## 📖 Cómo leer estos artículos / How to Read These Papers
+## 📖 Cómo leer estos documentos / How to Read These Documents

 ### Para farmacólogos y bioquímicos / For pharmacologists and biochemists